 Asylum seekers must receive written information leaflets in a language they understand after lodging the application and prior to the first interview.
 These information sheets are also available on the website of the BFA in 12 different languages.
-At the beginning of the interview, the applicant must be informed about his or her rights and obligations throughout the procedure.
+At the beginning of the interview, the applicant must be informed about their rights and obligations throughout the procedure.

 The BFA has published a brochure about the asylum procedure on its website.
-This brochure is in German and is aimed to inform Austrians.
+This brochure is in German and English only and is aimed at the general public:

 The following information is available in 11 languages on the website of the BFA:

 - The “first information sheet” explains the first steps and possible outcomes in the admissibility procedure including mandatory or voluntary advice on return including information;

 - Information sheet on the duties and rights of asylum seekers;

 - Information for asylum seekers according the Eurodac Regulation;

 - A short written information regarding the Dublin III Regulation.

 Several NGOs also provide information on the procedure on their respective websites, such as Diakonie, Caritas or asylkoordination.
 In December 2018, UNHCR published a brochure “to inform unaccompanied refugee children about their situation and their rights in the asylum system.
 This brochure is available in German, English, Arabi, Dari, Pashtu, Somali.